-Credit by Examination-UAS: Students admitted to a degree program and currently enrolled at UAS are eligible to request credit by examination.
+Challenging a Course Through UAS: Students admitted to a degree program and currently enrolled at UAS are eligible to challenge a course by examination.
 The first step is to check with the instructor of the course that an individual would like to challenge, or with the chair of the department under which the course is offered.
 Final approval to challenge a course comes from the appropriate Academic Dean or Campus Director.
-Students may not receive credit by examination for a course that is a prerequisite to another course in which they are currently enrolled or have completed.
+Students may not challenge a course for UAS for a course that is a prerequisite to another course in which they are currently enrolled or have completed.
 A course challenged for credit must not duplicate a course for which credit has already been given.
 If a student has audited or previously enrolled in a class, he or she may not request credit via departmental examination for the class until the subsequent academic year.
 Departmental exams will be graded pass/fail and do not carry grade points.
 Exams may not be repeated earlier than one year from the previous test date.
 Cost is \$50 per semester credit.